sgl-project/sglang/3rdparty/amd/profiling/PROFILING.md

     --disable-radix-cache 2>&1 | tee "$LOGFILE"
 ```
 6. Open another terminal for the same docker container, and run the rpd enabled ./client.sh after you see "The server is fired up and is ready to roll!" message from server side terminal.
-#### Common Notes
+#### Common Notes 2
 - Use curl http://localhost:30000/start_profile & curl http://localhost:30000/stop_profile to control the start and end of profiling.
 Check sglang/python/sglang/srt/managers/scheduler.py for more details.
-- Please don't use RPD profiler together with together profier to avoid interference.
+- Please don't use RPD profiler together with PyTorch profiler to avoid interference.

 client.sh